-A limited child support agreement is an agreement between parents or carers about child support payments and how they are paid.
+A limited child support agreement is an agreement between parents or carers about child support payments and how to make them.

 The agreement can include payment of cash or non-cash items, such as school fees and health insurance.

 There must be a child support assessment in place before the agreement can be accepted.
-The payments set out in the agreement must be equal to, or more than, the annual rate set by the child support assessment.
-You aren’t required to get legal advice before making your agreement, but you can choose to do so.
+The payments set out in the agreement must be equal to, or more than, the annual rate in the assessment.
+We don’t require you to get legal advice before making your agreement, but you can choose to do so.

 As a parent, you must: